xusan1122/map_basic/README.md

 ## Map_basic03

- Given argument data type of Map check it length greater than zero Return true if the length of the map is greater than zero, otherwise false.
+ Given an argument type of Map.
+Return true if the length of the map is greater than zero, otherwise false.